 - Are they willing to work for a reduced rate?

-- How do they interact with you and your clients?
+- How will they interact with you and your clients?

-It’s not something that you can enter into lightly.
-It takes a lot of work to create things like job descriptions, a recruitment process and a team manual, to name but a few.
+We highlighted to the client that it’s not something that you can enter into lightly.
+It takes a lot of work to create things like job descriptions, a recruitment process, and a team manual, to name but a few.
 Think about when you were recruited for that corporate business, all the documents and the processes that you touched on.
 Well, you need to create those for your business.

 What are the benefits?

-Initially at the outset there’s a lot of work when creating the associate model, though once fully implemented, you will see lots of benefits.
-Firstly and most importantly, your turnover will increase.
+We know from experience that initially there is a lot of work when creating the associate model, though once fully implemented, you will see lots of benefits.
+Firstly, and most importantly, your turnover will increase.
 The reason being is that you will have the capacity to accept more work, which will have a direct knock-on effect with growing your business and increasing your turnover.

 Additionally, you can be selective about the pieces of work you would like to be involved in personally.
 Thus allowing you to be strategic and work more on your business, or focus more on your key clients.
 Not to mention that it can also help with your work-life balance.
 You can claw back time for yourself to do other things, like a well overdue holiday, having a lunch break or working normal hours, rather than the 24hrs 7 days a week work-lifestyle.